Mastering the 4-Bit Register: A Foundational Digital Design Component

 However, a professional-grade register rarely just “loads” on every single clock tick.
 We usually want a “Load Enable” feature.
 When we add a MULTIPLEXER to the input of each flip-flop, the equation evolves into a conditional storage formula:

-"The Gotcha": Why Your Register Might Be Glitching
+Common Pitfall: Why Your Register Might Be Glitching

 I’ve seen countless students build a register and wonder why the data looks like “garbage” on the output.
 The culprit is almost always Setup and Hold Times.

 In a simulator like digisim.io, propagation delay is modeled to reflect real-world physics.
-If your data input $D$ changes at the exact same picosecond as the CLOCK rising edge, the flip-flop enters a state of "metastability."
-It doesn't know if it should be a 0 or a 1.
+If your data input changes at the exact same picosecond as the CLOCK rising edge, the flip-flop enters a state of “metastability.”
+It doesn’t know if it should be a 0 or a 1.

-The Rule: Data must be stable for a duration of $t_{setup}$ before the clock edge and remain stable for $t_{hold}$ after the edge.
+The Rule: Data must be stable for a duration of before the clock edge and remain stable for after the edge.
 If you’re toggling an INPUT_SWITCH manually while a high-speed CLOCK is running, you’re bound to hit a race condition.

 Interactive Demo: Building the Foundation